Staff

 Mary Dahl received a Master of Science in Forestry from the University of Minnesota after completing an undergraduate degree in English.
 She relocated to Arizona in 1985 and began a long career in public service, working for Cochise, Apache, La Paz, and Santa Cruz counties in Arizona.
 She serves on the board of directors for the Anza Trail Coalition of Arizona, Friends of the Tubac Presidio and Museum, and Santa Cruz Valley Heritage Alliance.
 Mary is also an elected member of the Tubac Fire District Board.

-Richard Fe Tom, AIA, Vice-President
+Richard Fe Tom, AIA, Treasurer

 Richard Fe Tom is a Principal and the founder of The Architecture Company with more than 40 years of experience working throughout Arizona on the preservation or adaptive reuse of historic structures and the master planning of cultural resources.
 He was involved with projects such as Rio Nuevo Master Plan, Tucson Origins Master Plan, Lalo Guerrero Senior Housing, Ajo Curley School Artisan Adaptive Reuse, Tucson Chinese Cultural Center, Cathedral Square Master Plan, and the Diocesan Conference & Education Center.
 Fe earned his Bachelor of Architecture and B.S. in Mechanical Engineering from the University of Arizona.
 He served as a past president of the Tucson Chinese Association and a past Marana Heritage Conservancy board member.
 He is a current board member of Friends of Tucson’s Birthplace and Santa Cruz Valley Heritage Alliance.

-Augustine “Augie” Garcia, Vice-President
+Augustine “Augie” Garcia, Director

 A visionary entrepreneur dedicated to forging community and cross-border alliances, Mr. Garcia has an extensive history of accomplishments in both the private and government sectors.
 Born and raised in the small mining town of Ajo, Arizona, and a graduate of the University of Arizona, this former aide to Governor Bruce Babbitt has been an active member of the Tucson business community for over twenty years.
 In 1984, he founded A.T.I.
 International, an international marketing and import-export firm.
 By 1988, Mr. Garcia founded Sunbelt Coatings Paints and Supplies, a paint retail, wholesale, and export operation.
 The latter company represented some of Mexico’s largest paint, chemical, and sundry industries in Mexico.
 On August 2, 2007, Mr. Garcia established A.T.I.
 (Associates in Trade and Investments) International LLC., an Arizona company that provides various services.

-Mike Medrano is the superintendent of Tumacácori National Historical Park.
+Mike Medrano is Superintendent of Tumacácori National Historical Park.
 Medrano has worked for the National Park Service for over 30 years, most recently as the chief of resource stewardship and science at Guadalupe Mountains National Park in Texas.
 Medrano holds a Bachelor of Science in Biology with an emphasis in zoology, a Minor in Criminology, and a Doctorate in Biology, all from the University of New Mexico.
 Medrano’s first experience working with the National Park Service was as a seasonal interpretive park ranger at Carlsbad Caverns National Park in New Mexico.
 Since then, Medrano has spent thirty years working as a public servant in positions at Petroglyph and Fort Union national monuments in New Mexico, Guadalupe Mountains National Park, and Tumacácori National Historical Park.

 Frances Villa worked for more than 20 years in the banking industry before moving into the non-profit housing sector, where she’s worked for the past 15 years assisting people in need.
 Born in Tucson, Villa grew up on a ranch in Sahuarita, where she graduated from high school, and now makes her home in Green Valley.
 As a child, her family farmed cotton, grew their own vegetables, and kept cattle and horses.
 She brings to the board her unique perspective as one of the original families of the Sahuarita area, in addition to her professional analytical, organizational, and management skills.
 The bilingual Villa is also skilled fundraiser and event organizer.
 She credits her work ethic to growing up on a ranch, where hard work was the norm.
 As a board member, she looks forward to actively stewarding the land and culture her family has been involved with for generations.